- Faculty List Alphabetical

-Since joining the Department full-time in 2004, Dr. Wiedman has taught graduate courses in Applied Anthropology, and Organizational Culture.
-At the undergraduate level he has taught Anthropological Theories, Research Methods, American Indian Ethnology, Native American Religions, Anthropology through Film, Medical Anthropology and Sociology.
+Since joining the FIU Department of Global and Sociocultural Studies full-time in 2004, Dr. Wiedman taught graduate courses in Ethnohistorical Research Methods, Applied Anthropology, and Organizational Culture.
+At the undergraduate level he taught Anthropological Theories, Medical Anthropology, Research Methods, American Indian Ethnology, Native American Religions, Anthropology through Film.

-He has served as President of the National Association for the Practice of Anthropology, Executive Board member of the American Anthropological Association, Co-General Editor of the NAPA Bulletin book series, and Treasurer of the Society for Applied Anthropology.
-For thirteen years he worked in FIU’s Provost Office leading strategic planning, academic policy development, university accreditation and program evaluation.
+He served as President of the National Association for the Practice of Anthropology, Executive Board member of the American Anthropological Association, Co-General Editor of the NAPA Bulletin book series, and Treasurer of the Society for Applied Anthropology.
+For thirteen years from 1990 to 2004, he worked in FIU’s Provost Office leading strategic planning, academic policy development, university accreditation and program evaluation.

 - 2014 Chronicities of Modernity and the Contained Body as an Explanation for the Global Pandemic of Obesity, Diabetes and the Metabolic Syndrome.
 In Controversies in Obesity.
 David Haslam., Arya M. Sharma; and Carel W. le Roux, Eds.
 Springer Publishing Company.

 - 2012 Native American Embodiment of the Chronicities of Modernity: Reservation Food, Diabetes and the Metabolic Syndrome among the Kiowa, Comanche and Apache.
 Medical Anthropology Quarterly 26(4):595-612.

 - 2012 Upholding Indigenous Freedoms of Religion and Medicine: Peyotists at the 1906-1908 Oklahoma Constitutional Convention and First Legislature.
 American Indian Quarterly 36(2):215-246.